The Pandaw Luxury River Cruise: An Odyssey on the Mekong from Saigon to Phnom Penh

 Downstairs there is a lovely bar in the front of the ship where we get together for lectures and movies.
 Below there is a library, a spa providing massages and a workout room with treadmill, stationary bikes and other equipment.

-The air conditioned cabins are all the same size and nicely decorated with twin beds, writing desk with bathroom with shower.
+The air conditioned cabins are all the same size and nicely decorated with twin beds, writing desk and bathroom with shower.
 The upper deck rooms offer elevated views.

 The Pandaw Company , like the ships they command, is a pioneer.
 Although many others follow, Pandaw is typically at the forefront of exploring new rivers and itineraries throughout Indochina and beyond.
 Pandaw has been cruising the rivers of Indochina since 1995, and in those 20 years has perfected the art of river cruising.